“Sometimes great visual architecture can lead to not so great acoustics…the end result being an unsuccessful project.”

 Every space is unique with its own variety of challenges.
 Acoustics is a complex science which warrants its own field.
 It is likely that without specialist attention and not knowing the acoustical requirements of your space, poor acoustic comfort will follow.

-Knowing the acoustical requirements of your space will increase the quality of your project!
+The good news - knowing the acoustical requirements of your space will increase the quality of your project!
 Good acoustic consultants know how to work with you to achieve the overall architectural vision.